softwareQinc/qpp/README.md

 # Quantum++

-Quantum++ is a template-based header-only C++11 quantum computing library, developed using Eigen~3 linear algebra library <http://eigen.tuxfamily.org>.
+Quantum++ is a template-based header-only C++11 quantum computing library, developed using Eigen 3 linear algebra library <http://eigen.tuxfamily.org>.
 Copyright (c) 2013 - 2014 Vlad Gheorghiu, vgheorgh AT gmail DOT com.

-If anyone else is interesting in contributing please let me known.
+If you are interesting in contributing please let me know.
 There is still work left to be done, and I can provide you with more details about what I have in mind.
-To contribute, you need to have a decent knowledge of C++ (preferably C++11), including templates and STL, a basic knowledge of quantum computing and linear algebra, and some working experience with Eigen~3.
+To contribute, you need to have a decent knowledge of C++ (preferably C++11), including templates and STL, a basic knowledge of quantum computing and linear algebra, and some working experience with Eigen 3.

 The ultimate goal of this project is to build a universal quantum simulator, applicable to a vast majority of problems in quantum information/computation.